rampal-punia/python-day-to-day/sets/copy_method.md

 This will create a new empty set using the set() constructor and then combine it with the original_set using the | operator, resulting in a new set new_set that is a copy of original_set.

-Both of these approaches will create a new set that is a copy of the original set, without modifying the original set.
-However, like the `copy()` method, they will create a shallow copy of the original set, so if the original set contains mutable objects, the new set and the original set will both reference the same objects.

 ### Unpacking operator (*)

 Here's an example: